PaddlePaddle/Paddle/doc/survey/Imperative_programming.md

 ## How to adopt it

-There are 2 stages of implementation of this feature as we planed:
+There are 2 stages of implementation of this feature as we planed:

 1. Log output at any point/stage of execution.
 1. IDE integrated Debuggability